Hydrating Stick Balm Formulation

 • You can use a different butter in their refined or crude forms.
 Just be sure to keep the butters around 35%.

-• You can skip the MT-50 Vitamin E & just add the 1% back into the other ingredients.
+• You can change out the Rosemary extract & use MT-50 Vitamin E. If you wanted to remove the antioxidant all together just add the 1% back into the other ingredients.
 I took 1% out of the shea butter originally but feel free to add that 1% back however you want, just leave the beeswax amount alone.

 • If you wanted to make this a vegan formulation, you could switch out the beeswax for candelilla wax.
 You will have to play around with the exact ration but aim for 80% less candelilla wax than beeswax